Path Integral Confined Dirac Fermions in a Constant Magnetic Field: Hidden symmetries

 \section{Hidden symmetries}

-We show that there are nontrivial hidden symmetries in the energy spectrum solutions.
+We show that there are nontrivial hidden symmetries in our solutions of the energy spectrum.
 As far as the eigenvalues are concerned, we notice that by considering three configurations of quantum number $\left( n,l,s\right) $, the energy remains invariant absolutely.
-These are listed in the following table\\
+These are listed in the following table

+Table 1: {\sf Table summarizes different symmetries of our system according to changes in terms of the quantum numbers} $\left( n,l,s\right) $.\\